Immediate Actions to Take After a Construction Accident Among the most common causes of workplace accidents are slips and falls....

 You are eligible for workers’ compensation benefits if you are exposed to toxic chemicals and have suffered injuries on the job.
 However, you will have to prove that the injury or illness is a result of chemical exposure and the exposure happened at work.

-To help protect your rights and interests should you need to sue a chemical plant for toxic exposure or file a workers’ comp claim, you should take the following steps after exposure:
+To help protect your rights and interests should you need to file a toxic exposure lawsuit or pursue a workers’ comp claim, you should take the following steps after exposure:

 Seek Medical Attention